Updated April 24, 2023

-- There are always restrictions on what kind of data types can be used for the Null verification process of coalescing; some datatypes can be easily used, whereas several other datatypes need a process of casting applied on top of to achieve this.
-The next section briefly describes what processing or casting is needed for each and every type of datatypes.
-More importantly, if the associated processing is not applied to the data, then data types will result in returning an error.
+- There are always restrictions on what kind of data types can be used for the Null verification process of coalescing; some datatypes can be easily used, whereas several other datatypes need a process of casting applied on top to achieve this.
+The next section briefly describes what processing or casting is required for every type of datatypes.
+More importantly, data types will return an error if the associated processing is not applied to the data.
 Moreover, these processing’s are expected for complex data types in the data structure environment.
-Usual datatypes don’t really need it; coalesce has the capability of simply processing these simple data types in a single go without applying any predominant processing on top of it.
+Usual datatypes don’t need it; coalesce can process these simple data types in a single go without applying any predominant processing.

 - Below is the list of restrictions that apply to the use of data types like BLOB, CLOB, and UDT in coalescing.
 When the above-mentioned casting processes are not applied on these datatypes, then it can be used as needed; when cast to BYTE or VARBYTE, then a BLOB datatype variable can be used.
 BLOB data types cannot be directly used in the argument list without applying this casting process.
 When cast to CHAR or VARCHAR, then a BLOB datatype variable can be used.
 BLOB data types cannot be directly used in the argument list without applying this casting process.

-- By means of a nondeterministic function, which comprise RANDOM, in a scalar_expression_n can likewise additionally partake abrupt results, owing to the element if the principal calculation of scalar_expression_n isn’t NULL, the second one calculation of that scalar_expression_n, which is probably returned as the output from the COALESCE expression, is probably NULL.
+- Using a nondeterministic function, which comprises RANDOM, in a scalar_expression_n can likewise additionally partake abrupt results, owing to the element if the principal calculation of scalar_expression_n isn’t NULL, the second one calculation of that scalar_expression_n, which is probably returned as the output from the COALESCE expression, is probably NULL.

 Teradata COALESCE Example